SuperVK/sparse-image-repr-bep/bep.typ

 The idea is that the "zeroth-order" derivative is used as the base color, and that the derivatives are used as accents.
 The first-order derivative contains a fast drop-off, which could be used for creating a sharp edge, and the second-order derivative contains a sharp bump in the middle; this could be used as lines.

 Layering these as is will not result in a good overlap, however, because the "support" of these functions differs a lot.
 We can scale the derivatives such that their "support" matches better with the Gaussian.
-Scaling the first-order by 0.7 and the second-order by 0.5, we get the following Gaussians, which will be layered to create more complex structures.
+Scaling the first-order $hat(phi)_1$ by 0.7 and the second-order $hat(phi)_2$ by 0.5, we get the following Gaussians $phi_0, phi_1$ and $phi_2$.
+These will be layered to create more complex structures.

 #figure(
   image("./images/gaussian_derivatives_scaled.png", width: 50%),